Fix Connectivity Problems (The 30-30-30 Procedure)

 If the modem does not have a reset button, please disconnect all cables from the modem.
 This includes the Coaxial cable, the Ethernet cable, and the power cable.
 Please leave all cables disconnected for at least 5 Minutes.
 Reconnect the cables in this order:

 This is the one thing that can clear up a multitude of simple connection problems and only takes a couple of minutes to complete.

 While not as simple as just power cycling the modem, or pressing a modem’s reset button for just a second or two, the step-by-step instructions below will help you complete what people in our industry call a 30-30-30.

 This so-called 30-30-30 hard reset procedure will fully reset any of our Lightspeed Cable Modem’s to its factory default settings.
 This will result in clearing out all passwords and custom settings, and solve most connection problems.

 How to Perform a 30-30-30 Modem Reset

-Follow these three simple steps to do a hard reset on your modem:
+Follow these two simple steps to do a hard reset on your modem:

 - When modem is powered on, press and hold the reset button for 30 seconds.

 - While still holding the reset button pressed, unplug the power of the router and hold the reset button for another 30 seconds.